Activation Energy Calculator

 Can activation energy be negative?

-How can I find activation energy from experimental data?
+How can I find activation energy from a graph?